 Survival action cases will typically seek compensation for damages incurred prior to a person’s death and nothing following their death.
 This can include:

-- Medical expenses the deceased incurred prior to death
+- Medical expenses the deceased incurred prior to death; and/or

 In general, both a wrongful death claim and a survival action will be brought at the same time and handled through the same settlement negotiations or jury trial involved.